 - Always use proper measuring cups or 1/2 gallon-gallon container made of appropriate materials for measuring

-Working with chemical-based paint thinners, solvents, and fumes can be very hazardous for your health.
+Working with chemical-based paint thinners, solvents, and fumes can be very hazardous to your health.

 It can even pollute our environment to a great extent upon disposal.

 The universal benefits of Eco-friendly paint thinners make them a worthy investment for a lot of projects that may include removing grease, waxes, resins, tar, or thinning paints.

 Though you will have to pay a little more for eco-friendly products, the advantages outweigh the price.

 You can use paint thinners for several purposes, so you don’t have to purchase them for one thing and never bring them to use again.

 My favorite least-toxic paint thinners from the above list include Bioshield Citrus Thinner.